GrailFinder/gf-lt/README.md

 - table selection does not work; (ctrl+m is enter, it breakes all the tables) +
 - name split for llamacpp completion. user msg should end with 'bot_name:'; +
 - remove icons for agents/user; use only <role>: +
+- F4 after edit mode no colors; +
+- sql memory upsert fails with msg="failed to insert memory" query="INSERT INTO memories (agent, topic, mind) VALUES (:agent, :topic, :mind) RETURNING *;" error="constraint failed: UNIQUE constraint failed: memories.agent, memories.topic (1555); +
+- model info shold be an event and show disconnect status when fails; +
 - add retry on failed call (and EOF);
-- model info shold be an event and show disconnect status when fails;
-- message editing broke ( runtime error: index out of range [-1]); out of index;
-- sql memory upsert fails with msg="failed to insert memory" query="INSERT INTO memories (agent, topic, mind) VALUES (:agent, :topic, :mind) RETURNING *;" error="constraint failed: UNIQUE constraint failed: memories.agent, memories.topic (1555);
 - F5 broke formatting and messages somehow;
-- F4 after edit mode no colors;